 The Naming Ceremony:

-place on the 8th day after the birth of the child and
+takes place on the 8th day after the birth of the child

 The special occasion is normally held just outside the

-after dawn prayers.
-After all have gathered an imam (spiritual leader)
+After all have gathered an imam (spiritual leader) or

-After this the name is proclaimed out loud to all present by the
+this the name is proclaimed out loud to all present

 The name chosen is by custom kept secret by the father

-chicken is sacrificially slaughtered to be served up later to guests
+is sacrificially slaughtered to be served up later to